caseyhird/nginkc-go/README.md

 To do:
 - Add support for later HTTP versions
-- Setup as package and have app in separate package
+- Maybe setup a web framework or something else more interesting for the app